Nice Guy (Cardi B song)

 "Nice Guy" is a song by American rapper Cardi B featuring South African singer Tyla.
 Released on September 19, 2025, through Atlantic Records, it is the twentieth track on Cardi B's second studio album, Am I the Drama?
-It received generally positive reception from critics and outlets praising it as a standout cut on the album.

 The song was produced by London on da Track, Synthetic and Venny, with Go Grizzly contributing additional production.
 It was written by Cardi B, Tyla, Hailey Rusch, Jordan Thorpe, Almando Cresso, Javier Mercado, Kevin Andre Price, and its producers.

+It received generally positive reception from critics and outlets praising it as a standout cut on the album.
+"Nice Guy" peaked at number 8 on the US Bubbling Under Hot 100 and number 38 on the Official South African Charts.

 Critical reception

 "Nice Guy" received generally positive reception from critics and outlets praising it as a standout on the album.
 Billboard staff ranked it as the number one track on the album, noting that it "should've been a lead single" due to its hit potential and ability to dominate radio during the summer.
 They highlighted Tyla's smooth vocals, her surprising rap and Cardi's fiery cadence and ad-libs, calling the collaboration a "big win" that bridges global sounds.